leftthomas/DeepMask/README.md

 # DeepMask
-An realization of DeepMask by Python3.
+The algorithm of DeepMask by Python3.

 ## Requirements
 ANACONDA、Keras、OpenCV3、mscoco